Anti-Inflammatory Diet Plan →

 3. Crack 2 eggs into the pan; fry together for 2 minutes.
 Mix in the carrot rice, broccoli, and bean sprouts.
 Cook over medium heat until combined.

-4. Lastly, Add 3 tbsp of the sweet soy sauce and a dash of salt and pepper.
+4. Lastly, Add 3 tablespoon of the sweet soy sauce and a dash of salt and pepper.
 Gently mix with the vegetables until combined.
 Taste and adjust salt if needed.
 Cook for another 1-2 minutes until everything is coated.

 5. Divide carrot rice into 3 serving bowls.